Election Day Registration

 If you are a college student living at school, you can choose whether to register at home or at school, but not both!
 You can always vote by absentee ballot, but be sure you have the proper information and identification since rules differ from state to state.

-A voter may register with an alternative proof of residence using a combination of one approved photo ID (from column 1) AND one approved utility bill (from column 2).
+A voter may register with an alternative proof of residence using a combination of one approved photo ID (from column 1) AND one approved document with current name and address (from column 2).

 Approved Photo IDs

 - Driver's License, state ID card or learner's permit issued by any state